ugurcany/TurkeyWeatherAPI/README.md

-## TurkeyWeatherAPI - Weather forecast data for Turkey
+## TurkeyWeatherAPI
+###Current weather data for the cities and districts of Turkey and 5-day forecasts

 *Data source: http://www.mgm.gov.tr/*